“Hey Pepe, what does ‘Next of kin’ mean?”

-I certainly love the adventure, I might be slightly addicted to challenges and “Bring it on!” is usually my attitude when facing them.
-No matter if driving an old Mercedes from Germany to South Africa or managing my IT startup while crossing South America in an old Land Rover Defender, I usually keep calm and it’s hard for me to find something that really pushes me out of my comfort zone.
+I certainly love an adventure, might be slightly addicted to challenges and “Bring it on!” is usually my attitude when facing them.
+Whether driving an old Mercedes from Germany to South Africa or managing my IT startup while crossing South America in an old Land Rover Defender, I usually keep calm and it’s hard for me to find something that really pushes me out of my comfort zone.

-Little did I know, that while I was sitting there in the back of Pepe’s car, filling out the necessary paperwork to start my SSI Freediving Level 1 course, I would be only an hour away from going through one of the scariest and most challenging experiences of my life.
-Even harder to imagine, that Even harder to imagine, that I would actually say the words “Pepe, I don’t think I can go on with this”.
+Little did I know, that while I was sitting there in the back of Pepe’s car, filling out the necessary paperwork to start my SSI Freediving Level 1 course, I would be only a few hours away from going through one of the scariest and most challenging experiences of my life.
+Even harder to imagine, that I would actually utter the words “Pepe, I don’t think I can go on with this”.

 Marcela from Colombia sits next to me, Mari from Argentina in front, both of them seem to be passionate about freediving and have done it multiple times.

-“So you did the theory yesterday, do you have any questions?
-Feel free to ask me anything you wanna know”.
+“So, you studied the theory yesterday, do you have any questions?
+Feel free to ask me anything you want to know”.

 “What I found fascinating is the whole thing about the impulse to breathe and the mammalian diving reflex.
 Can you wrap that up for me again?”

-Minutes later I find myself sitting on a boardwalk, wearing a wetsuit, dipping my feet in the water creating small waves with a giant pair of fins.
-A huge circular water area stretches out in front of me, with a smaller circular shaped black hole in its middle.
+The next day, I find myself sitting on a boardwalk, back in the wetsuit and dipping my feet in the water, creating small waves with the giant fins.
+A huge circular water area stretches out in front of me, with a smaller, circular shaped black hole in its middle.

-“The black hole right there is 85 meters deep, thats why the sign says you shouldn’t swim cross that line.
+“The black hole right there is 85 meters deep, thats why the sign says you shouldn’t swim across that line.
 People drown here.
-If you dive down, the deeper you get, the less buoyant you become, at some point you just sink faster and faster, and some people don’t have the strength to swim up again.”
+If you dive down, the deeper you get, the less buoyant you become, and at some point you just sink faster and faster, and most people don’t have the strength to swim up again.”

 “Alright everyone, we will swim to the middle of the black hole, we put the buoy there, you go down first Marcela, then you, then Fabian”.

-I start to get nervous.
+I am beginning to get nervous.
 I remember the deepest I had dived without an oxygen tank was 4.5 meters.
 And now I was going down to 10?
-Without any training or preparation?
 Well, if that’s what the course says, it should be ok.
-I hold on to the buoy while Pepe does a breathing exercise which I am supposed to mimic.
+I cling to the buoy while Pepe does a breathing exercise which I am supposed to mimic.
 Breathing in 4 seconds, breathing out 8 seconds.

 “Whenever you are ready, you take a full deep breathe and we go down.
-There’s a line going down from the buoy, when you go down keep that line in front of your face, I will be on the other side, we are facing each other, looking into each others eyes.
+There’s a line going down from the buoy.
+When you go down, keep that line in front of your face.
+I will be on the other side so we are facing each other, looking into each other’s eyes.
 I am there with you.
-Whenever I make a noise like uh uh uh, it means you at 10 meters, then you turn around and go up, not too fast.
-Remember to do the equalisation of your ear drums all the way while you go down”.
+Whenever I make a noise like uh uh uh, it means you are at 10 meters, then you turn around and go up, but not too fast.
+And don’t forget to do the equalisation of your ear drums all the way while you go down”.

-Until this moment I am not scared.
+Up until this moment, I am not really scared.
 It is, after all, an officially certified course.
 4 seconds in, 8 seconds out.
 4 seconds in, 8 seconds out.
 One last deep breath.
 And I go down.
 Pinching my nostrils closed with two fingers of my right hand while trying to breathe out air through my nose in order to equalise the increasing pressure.
 I am diving down for some time when I think “How much further?
 How much further?”.
 I see Pepe going down right in front of me, the thin line between us.
 I know he is in control and I can trust him.
 It’s completely dark.
 All I see is the line and Pep’s eyes inside his mask.
 And then the contractions start.
 My stomach contracts, I feel an overpowering urge to breathe in, this is crazy, I am going to die.
 Uh uh uh.
 I hear Pepe signalizing we reached the mark, in panic I turn around and head up as fast as I can.
 Uh, uh, uh.
 Pepe again.
 He makes signs I should slow down.
 I can’t.
-Need to reach surface, now.
+Need To Reach Surface.
+Now.
 I look up, all I see is darkness.
 Then there’s light, I will survive.
-I reach the surface, I fill my lungs with air, I am alive.
+I break the surface and fill my lungs with sweet, fresh air.
+I am alive.

 “Are you ok?
 Always make the ok sign when you get to the surface and say I am ok”, Pepe reminds me.

 “But you didn’t”.
-Pepe is completely calm, looks me in my eyes, he has calming eyes, somehow he knows what he is talking about and makes me feel completely safe.
+Pepe is completely calm, looks me in my eyes, he has a calming gaze, that of someone who knows what he is talking about.
+I relax.
 “You will not breathe in water, ever.
-When a human is close to drown the Instinctive drowning response kicks in.
+When a human is close to drowning, the Instinctive drowning response kicks in.
 Your tongue automatically goes back and shuts the entrance to your lungs.
 You were very far away from breathing in or drowning, believe me, you just thought you will breathe in, you could have gone deeper without drowning.

 “Well, I definitely do not want to go deeper”.